How to Rescan Plugins & Reset Blacklist in Studio One:

 2. Go to Studio One > Options (PC) / Preferences (Mac) > Locations > VST Plug-Ins

-4. Newly scanned plugins should appear in your Plug-In Manager.
-Click on Update Plug-Ins:
+3. Scanned plugins should now appear in your Plug-In Manager:

 Additional Troubleshooting